faker-js/faker/CONTRIBUTING.md

 ## Adding new locale or updating existing one

-After you have updated the locale definitions, you need to run `pnpm run generate:locales` to generate/update the related files.
+After adding new or updating existing locale data, you need to run `pnpm run generate:locales` to generate/update the related files.

 ## Developing the docs